FoxComm/highlander/engineering-wiki/devops/Deploying-Custom-Branches.md

 [Second one](#existing-instance) implies that you already have a running instance, a CLI script will use Marathon API to deploy the tags.
 There is an option to build some of the supported projects automatically.

-Theoretical third way is a smart combination of both ways, just by running `make provision`.
+Theoretical **third way** is a smart combination of both ways, just by running `make provision`, which will handle all possible corner cases.
 We're looking forward to implement it.

 ## From scratch